 Thus, here is my understanding so far, in brief:

 ‘Wall of Fire’ as a visual spectacle was unforgettably impressive.
 The control and unstoppable power and authority of the living Lord God Almighty were overwhelmingly apparent.

 There is a close connection with the verses in Zechariah, Chapt 2 with this vision - Zech 2:13 (top of page) and Zech 2: 4-5 are particularly relevant.

-The ‘wall of fire’ at the culmination of the
+The ‘wall of fire’ at the culmination of

-of fire around’
+wall of fire around’

 Perhaps also of significance in regard to this, is Matthew 3: 11-12 in respect of John the Baptist’s declaration about Jesus - Aside from baptism with the Holy Spirit and fire, there is judgement: